Reel M Inn

 Reel M Inn is a dive bar and restaurant in Portland, Oregon's Hosford-Abernethy neighborhood, in the United States.

 History

 The bar closed temporarily in November 2020 during the COVID-19 pandemic.
 The bar opened for the Super Bowl in 2021, and reopened with limited hours on February 27, 2021.

+The restaurant was featured on an episode of Hulu's Eater's Guide to the World.

+Reception

+Brooke Jackson-Glidden included the chicken and jojos in Eater Portland's 2024 overview of "iconic" Portland dishes.